openstack-archive/dragonflow/doc/source/specs/bgp_dynamic_routing.rst

 this service will advertise/withdraw routes to/from remote BGP peer router

 The service will use the BGP drivers at [#]_.
-Currently, the only implementation is based on *ryu.services.protocols.bgp*.
+Currently, the only implementation is based on *os_ken.services.protocols.bgp*.
 But when other drivers are added, it is easy to switch to other implementations.

 .. [#] https://github.com/openstack/neutron-dynamic-routing/tree/master/neutron_dynamic_routing/services/bgp/agent/driver